Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/localization.md

 ::: details Click to expand

-Under normal circumstances, starting the game only appends newly added untranslated entries to `SourceLocalization.json`.
+Under normal circumstances, starting the game only appends newly added untranslated entries to `SourceLocalization.json` (and removes ones whose source rows no longer exist).

 If you need to re-export the entire file: